merthidayetoglu/Bisection_Bandwidth_Tester/README.md

 ```cpp
 mpirun -np #numproc Alltoall #count #numiter #groupsize
 ```
 where count is the number of words between two GPUs.
-There are preworked Makefiles and run scripts for various systems, including Summit, Crusher, Spock, Delta, and ThetaGPU in the scripts folder.

 Number of iterations is for averaging the bandwidth over many times.
 The program performs one warmup round and measures time over the number of iteration where each iteration are bulk-synchronized individually.